-The Prague Reporter confirmed that filming took place in the Czech Republic, with leaked images (thanks to Reddit for the find) showing Prague’s Faculty of Law building potentially being used for a new throne room.
+In April, The Prague Reporter confirmed that filming took place in the Czech Republic, with leaked images (thanks to Reddit for the find) showing Prague’s Faculty of Law building potentially being used for a new throne room.
 Moviesr.net has since revealed that principal photography has ended in Prague – The Prague Reporter previously stated that filming would end in June – so some footage is in the can at least.

 With Foundation season 2 still in development, we wouldn’t expect it to arrive on our screens until mid to late 2023, and that’s being optimistic.
 This season shouldn’t take as long as the first to film – season 1 was disrupted by the pandemic – but there’s still plenty of work to carry out, including what’s likely to be a very long post-production phase.
 So don’t expect Foundation season 2 to launch for a while yet.

 Salvor Hardin and Gaal Dornick met for the first time in Foundation’s season 1 finale.
 (Image credit: Apple TV Plus)